By Andrew Heideman Physical Therapist, ATC, PES

 Any or all of these are signs of knee ligament injuries.
-If you suspect that you have a knee ligament injury, then you should consult a medical professional.
+If you suspect that you have a knee ligament injury, then you should see an Orthopedic Surgeon.
 They will perform a physical exam and point you in the right direction if they think you need further testing.
-An X-ray will be the first test ordered to rule out fractures (broken bones).
+An X-ray will be the first test to rule out fractures (broken bones).
 The next test would be an MRI.
 This will look at soft tissue injuries such as ligament tears or meniscal injuries.
 After the medical professional has given you a diagnosis, they will set you up with a treatment plan.
 Some injuries are worse than others and require surgery.
 Watch this VIDEO on why Knee Pain Can’t Wait.